craigsapp/ratioscore/doc/pitch/index.md

 See the <a href="/equal-temperament">Equal-temperament calculator</a> page.

-<h2> Expressions </h2>
+<h2 data-sidebar="Expressions"> Mathematical expressions </h2>

 When describing pitches as integers fractions and exponents, basic mathematical operations can be used to express the ratio in a factored form for clarity:

 {% include ratioscore.html id="expression-example" %}